Livioni/Livioni.github.io/_pages/about.md

 *The people who are crazy enough to think that they can change the world are the ones who do. ——Steve Jobs*

 # 🔥 News
+*2025.11.03 🎉🎉* Joined in the Division of Integrative Systems and Design, HKUST as a research assistant.

 *2025.01.28 🎉🎉* The latest paper “*DGTR: Distributed Gaussian Turbo-Reconstruction for Sparse-View Vast Scenes*” has been accepted in IEEE International Conference on Robotics and Automation (CCF-B).